Shaoyang Hunan, China Travel Guide

 Cooler evenings later in the season.

-High Season (April-May & Sep-Oct): Good weather for outdoor activities, but expect crowds and potentially higher prices.
+High Season (April-May & Sep-Oct): Good conditions for outdoor pursuits, but expect crowds and potentially higher prices.
 Shoulder Season (March & Nov): Fewer crowds, potentially lower prices, but more erratic weather.

-Low Season (June-Aug & Dec-Feb): Significantly fewer tourists and reduced rates for accommodation.
-Summer heat and humidity can be powerful, winter is cold and damp.
+Low Season (June-Aug & Dec-Feb): Significantly fewer tourists and lower accommodation prices.
+Summer high heat and humidity can be powerful, winter is cold and damp.

 Spring (Apr-May) and Autumn (Sep-Oct).